bryomajor/github-search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.

 ## Description
-This web app enables users to add their favorite quotes and have them voted for.
-The user can also vote.
+This web app enables users to search for Github accounts.

 ## Versioning

-GithubSearch
+Github Search

 ## Author